celestiaorg/smt/README.md

 [![Coverage Status](https://coveralls.io/repos/github/musalbas/smt/badge.svg?branch=master)](https://coveralls.io/github/musalbas/smt?branch=master)
 [![GoDoc](https://godoc.org/github.com/musalbas/smt?status.svg)](https://godoc.org/github.com/musalbas/smt)

+Thanks to Vitalik Buterin who provided the [original Python prototype](https://ethresear.ch/t/data-availability-proof-friendly-state-tree-transitions/1453/6) that some of this library is inspired from.

 ## Future wishlist

 - [ ] **Garbage collection for obsolete nodes.** When tree is updated, obsolete nodes are not garbage collected, and so storage growth is unbounded.
 This is desirable for accessing previous revisions of the tree (for example, if you need to revert to a previous block in a blockchain due to a chain reorganisation caused by the chain's consensus algorithm), but otherwise undesirable for storage size.
 A future wishlist item is to extend the library to allow for an optional garbage collected version of the tree, though this requires further research.